naturalcrit/homebrewery/client/homebrew/pages/homePage/welcome_msg_v3.md

 Inline elements like *italics* {color:#D35400} or images require the injection on the same line.

-Block elements like headers require injection starting on the line immediately following.
+Block elements like headers require the injection to start on the line immediately following.

 ##### A Purple Header
-{color:purple}
+{color:purple,text-align:center}

 \* *this does not currently work for tables yet*

 ### Vertical Spacing
-The HTML tag `<br>` has been replaced by either a single `:` along on a line, or multiple `:` on the same line.
+A blank line can be achieved with a run of one or more `:` alone on a line.
+More `:`'s will create more space.

 ::